 Accreditation is a required process by which schools examine all systems and educational functions to certify competency and authority in the operation of Nebraska public schools.
-In conjunction with the Nebraska Department of Education and an outside accreditation agency like Cognia, every five years Omaha Public

-Schools is externally reviewed.
+In conjunction with the Nebraska Department of Education and an outside accreditation agency like Cognia, every five years Omaha Public Schools is externally reviewed.
 This ensures that all people, processes, departments and operations of each school meet all accreditation standards.
-All of the Omaha Public High Schools are accredited through 2025 by Cognia and the State Department of Education.
+The Omaha Public Schools engages in systems accreditation with Cognia and all schools are accredited through 2025.

-Advertising and Promotion in the Schools - Policy No. 1060
+Advertising and Promotion in the Schools - OPS Policy 1060